0010Media/startr/README.md

 Just clone the project, add the startr.html file somewhere on your disk or on a server and you're ready to go.

+Set it as your start page and enjoy it :)

 ###Features